CIS565-Fall-2016/Project2-Stream-Compaction/README.md

 * I optimized my work efficient scan, and __speed is increased to 270%__ of my original implementation, please refer to __Optimization__ section.

-* I also wrote an __invlusive version__ of __work-efficient scan__ - because i misunderstood the requirement at first!
+* I also wrote an __inclusive version__ of __work-efficient scan__ - because i misunderstood the requirement at first!
 The difference of the inclusive method is that it creates a buffer that is 1 element larger and swap the last(0) and and second last elements before downsweeping.
 Although I corrected my implemention to exclusive scan, the inclusive scan can still be called by passing ScanType::inclusive to scan_implenmention method in efficient.cu.

 * __Radix sort__ assumes inputs are between [0, a_given_maximum) .
 I compared my radix sort with std::sort and thrust's unstable and stable sort.